christofferaakre/timer-app/readme.md

 ## TODO
 * ~~More sophisticated parsing for timer, i.e. `5 minutes`, `1 hour and 15
   minutes`, etc. should work~~ DONE
-* Implement terminal-like command history, ie. hitting up and down arrow keys within the timer input field should navigate through timer history
+* ~~Implement terminal-like command history, ie. hitting up and down arrow keys within the timer input field should navigate through timer history~~ DONE
 * Let user change audio volume of alert
 * Let user toggle audio alert on/off
 * Let user toggle focus on timer end on/off
 * Let user change alert sound
 * Fix errors when trying to compile for windows using wine on linux.
 Currently only compiling for linux and for macos seem to work on linux, and presumably the same will be the case for macos